haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/configure/fastly-vcl-wordpress.md

 </div>

 ## Create Wordpress Edge Dictionary {#edge-dictionary}
-Edge Dictionaries create key-value pairs for running against your VCL snippet.
-For example, you may want to build a dictionary of URLs to redirect to a Wordpress backend.
+Edge Dictionaries create key-value pairs for running against your VCL snippet. 例如， you may want to build a dictionary of URLs to redirect to a Wordpress backend.
 You may only want to create the edge dictionary in your Production environment.
 You can also create it in Staging for testing if needed.

 1. Log in to the Magento Admin.
 2. Navigate to **Stores** > **Configuration** > **Advanced** > **System** > **Fastly Configuration**.